Medical information

 SUPERFICIAL VEIN : vein located in the middle of the subcutaneous adipose tissue.

-VARICOUS VEIN: permanent dilation of a vein where the blood circulates in the opposite direction to the normal direction, from the groin to the foot, with regressive deterioration of its walls.
+VARIOUS VEIN: permanent dilation of a vein where blood circulates in the opposite direction to the normal direction, from the groin to the foot, with regressive alteration of its walls.

-TRUNCULAR VARICE: relating to the trunk to which the vein from which it develops belongs.
+TRUNCULAR VARICES: relating to the trunk to which the vein from which it develops belongs.

 VARICECTOMY: surgical excision of a varicose vein.